-UV air purifier is a device that emits short-wave ultraviolet light to inactivate airborne pathogens and microorganisms that are drawn into the internal chamber.
-Also known as UV-C sanitizer or ultraviolet germicidal irradiation (UVGI), it helps improve indoor air from allergens.
-UVGI can be a standalone unit or as part of a multi-stage filtration air purifier.
+UV air purifier is a device that emits short-wave ultraviolet light to inactivate airborne pathogens and microorganisms drawn into the internal chamber.
+Also known as UV-C sanitizer or ultraviolet germicidal irradiation (UVGI), it helps improve indoor air quality by sanitizing the air.
+With cleaner air free from allergens, you will breathe better, sleep better, and stay healthier.

 UV technology has been around since 1908, and since then, it has been recognized by health agencies, including CDC and EPA.
-You can find UV in hospitals, industrial processes, medical equipment, water treatment, laboratories, meat processing, plants, and many other sanitizing appliances.
+You can find UV in hospitals, healthcare centers, beauty salons, industrial processes, medical equipment, water treatment, laboratories, meat processing, plants, and other sanitizing appliances.
 Available in residential use, you can also find UV technology in a multi-filtration HEPA air purifier.